allenwang-git/MiLAB-Cheetah-Software/README.md

  * For more guides, go to [Running Real Robot](https://github.com/AWang-Cabin/MiLAB-Cheetah-Software/blob/dev2/documentation/running_real_robot.md).

 ## Dependencies
+*Following Dependencies Have Been Tested On Ubuntu 16.04 Successfully, But May Meet Some Problem On Other Ubuntu Versions.*
 * Update linux software repositories:
     ```
     sudo add-apt-repository ppa:ubuntu-toolchain-r/test